Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 - Vitamin D. Having low levels of vitamin D and low exposure to sunlight is associated with a greater risk of MS.

 - Smoking.
-Smokers who experience an initial event of symptoms that may signal MS are more likely than nonsmokers to develop a second event that confirms relapsing-remitting MS.
+Smokers who experience an initial symptom that may signal MS are more likely than nonsmokers to develop a second event that confirms relapsing-remitting MS.

 People with multiple sclerosis may also develop: